avanwouwe/citadel-browser-agent/README.md

 </div>

 # Citadel browser agent
-Citadel is a browser agent that detects malware and shadow IT by analyzing and logging security events to syslog in a privacy-respecting way.
-It is meant to be used by CISO and CIO to secure staff laptops, increase situational awareness and allow DFIR.
-Citadel comes pre-integrated with the open source EDR [Wazuh](https://wazuh.com/).
+Citadel is a browser agent that detects malware and shadow IT by analyzing and logging browser security events to syslog and Windows Event Log a privacy-respecting way.
+It is meant to be used by CISO and CIO to secure staff laptops, increase situational awareness and allow Digital Forensics and Incident Response (DFIR).

+Citadel comes pre-integrated with [Wazuh](https://wazuh.com/), the open source XDR.

 ## Security event detection
 It detects the following events in the browser: